mantot-123/gym_workout_finder_tracker_app_flutter/README.md

         - Number of total exercises to do
         - Previous health conditions<br>
         etc.
-* Set up and manage workout routines
-    - Set a time for the routine to start
-    - Which days to do the routine
-    - Add workouts to the routine and mark each one of them as completed
-    - Sends push notifications/alarms when the user should start doing the routine
-* Login and signup system + cloud saving exercises and routines
 * Real time notifications
 * Leveling system for completed routines
     - Has multiple tiers: Beginner, Intermediate, Advanced, Elite, Master, Legend
-    - Experience points (XP) gained when a user completes the routine for all the selected days
+    - Experience points (XP) gained when a user completes routines for all their selected days